 Can you give a breakdown of the equipment you use to create your work?

 I recently upgraded from a Nikon D750 to the D850 mainly for its video capabilities as well as the improved image quality.
 I love shooting with my Sigma 35mm f1.4.
 The bokeh it would create underwater is beautiful.
-It is a lot of fun shooting behind bubbles and watch the lens turn them into light orbs.
-In addition I use a sigma 15mm fisheye lens.
-This was the first lens I purchased and is still a go to for underwater.
-The super wide angle is great underwater because it allows you to be close to your subject.
-This helps produce a sharper image.
-A huge advantage when shooting in tight spaces like an underwater cave.
+It is a lot of fun shooting behind bubbles and watches the lens turn them into light orbs.
+Also, I use a Sigma 15mm fisheye lens.
+This was the first lens I purchased and is still a go-to for underwater.
+The super wide-angle is excellent underwater because it allows you to be close to your subject.
+This helps produce a sharper image — a huge advantage when shooting in tight spaces like an underwater cave.
 The housing I use for my camera is by Ikelite.
 They were the original housing I used when I started underwater photography with my D750.
 I am honoured to now be an Ikelite ambassador and continue to use their housing to keep my camera protected.

-Have you ever had an experience in the ocean that really scared you?
+Have you ever had an experience in the ocean that scared you?

 I was attacked by a shark once.
 A few of us were spearfishing in the Bahamas when a reef shark came and took my friends fish along with the spear attached to it.
-We followed the shark around for a bit hoping he would spit the spear out but unfortunately he didn’t.
+We followed the shark around for a bit, hoping he would spit the spear out, but unfortunately, he didn’t.
 I saw an opportunity to dive down on the shark to try and grab the spear.
 About 35ft down the shark turned towards me and showed his teeth.
-I thought he was going to came at me so I poked him with my spear just to warn him off.
+I thought he was going to came at me, so I poked him with my spear to warn him off.
 Big mistake haha, the shark immediately dart towards me trying to bite my face.
-I was able to push him off and dodge the initial attack but he came back in for a second attempt.
+I was able to push him off and dodge the initial attack, but he came back in for a second attempt.
 I quickly grabbed my spear with both hands and put it in his mouth to fend him off.

-You always hear stories of how adrenaline makes it seem as if time has slowed down… this couldn’t be more true.
+You always hear stories of how adrenaline makes it seem as if time has slowed down… this couldn’t be truer.
 I was able to break down every little movement and critically think in the short 4 seconds.
-As I saw the shark turn towards me I knew I had to fend him off with my spear.
-I knew if I held the spear how you would hold a bar I had a chance of looking all my fingers.
-So in the moment I used one hand to grab the very end of the spear, and luckily I did.
+As I saw the shark turn towards me, I knew I had to fend him off with my spear.
+I knew if I held the spear how you would hold a bar, I had a chance of looking at all my fingers.
+So at the moment, I used one hand to grab the very end of the spear, and luckily I did.
 The shark bit down on the spear and grazed my palm and pinky.
-That split second decision saved my hand.
-I am incredibly lucky that I ended up with only 3 stitches.
-My Gopro happened to be recording as well haha, if interested you can find the video on YouTube, just search “First person shark attack”.
+That split-second decision saved my hand.
+I am incredibly lucky that I ended up with only three stitches.
+My GoPro happened to be recording as well haha, if interested you can find the video on YouTube, search “First-person shark attack”.

 What do you enjoy most about your career as a photographer?

-I live for the moments when I capture an image that puts a giant smile on my subjects face.
-As well as the surprises that come along with capturing images.
-Whether its from the moment you press the shutter and an image leaves you in awe by surprise (such as my light orb photo) or the moment I apply one of my presets to an image that’s been sitting untouched and it turns out amazing.
+I live for the moments when I capture an image that puts a giant smile on my subjects face as well as the surprises that come along with capturing images.
+Whether it is from the moment you press the shutter and an image leaves you in awe by surprise (such as my light orb photo), or the moment I apply one of my presets to an image that’s been sitting untouched, and it turns out amazing.

 How do you continue to evolve as a photographer?

-I am constantly learning when ever I can.
-Youtube is a great place to learn, it is where I learned basically everything I know about photography.
+I am continually learning whenever I can.
+Youtube is a great place to learn; it is where I learned everything I know about photography.
 I am also evolving beyond photography and starting to learn cinematography.

-That is a hard question, as I look through my photos there are so many that have that “giant smile” moment.
+That is a hard question, as I look through my photos, there are so many that have that “giant smile” moment.
 The greatest was probably my light orb photo though.
-I was still getting used to using my 35mm f1.4 and it was my first time using a Lume Cube in the water.
-The sun just set and we were swimming back to shore when I realized the light rays coming from behind us.
-I asked my girlfriend Cassi for one last quick shot.
+I was still getting used to using my 35mm f1.4, and it was my first time using a Lume Cube in the water.
+The sun just set and we were swimming back to shore when I realised the light rays coming from behind us.
+I asked my girlfriend, Cassi for one last quick shot.
 I didn’t even realize I had my exposure set to -1.
-When I saw the photo on my live view I was in shock as well as Cassi.
+When I saw the photo on my live view, I was in shock as well as Cassi.
 One of those surprise moments I will always cherish.

 What is something you wish you had known when you first started your journey in ocean photography?

 “The sea is everything.
 It covers seven-tenths of the terrestrial globe.
-It's breath is healthy and pure.
-It is a spacious wilderness where man is never alone, for he can feel life throbbing all around him.
+Its breath is healthy and pure.
+It is a vast wilderness where man is never alone, for he can feel life throbbing all around him.
 The sea is the environment for a prodigious, supernatural existence; it is nothing but movement and love; it is a living infinity.

 The sea is nature’s vast reserve.
-It was through the sea that the globe as it were began, and who knows if it will not end in the sea!
+It was through the sea that the globe as it began, and who knows if it will not end in the sea!
 Perfect peace abides there.
 The sea does not belong to despots.
-On its surface immoral rights can still be claimed, men can fight each other, devour each other, and carry out all the earth’s atrocities.
+On its surface, immoral rights can still be claimed; men can fight each other, devour each other, and carry out all the earth’s atrocities.
 But thirty feet below the surface their power ceases, their influence fades, their authority disappears.
 Independence is possible only here!
-Here I recognize no master!
+Here I recognise no master!
 Here I am free!

 Jules Verne - Twenty Thousand Leagues Under the Sea.